 The foreign regulatory requirements related to the foreign registered aircraft will apply.
 The Maldivian Operator will be responsible for the operational control of the aircraft for the duration of the lease.

+5.4 Lease-Out

-5.4 Lease-Out of Maldivian registered aircraft is not permitted.
+(Lease of Maldivian registered aircraft to a foreign operator)